eugmill/missql-command/README.md

 MISSQL Command is a an interactive game and tutorial meant to teach basic SQL in an engaging way.
 The player plays a game inspired by [Missile Command](http://en.wikipedia.org/wiki/Missile_Command) with SQL queries, defending a city from incoming missiles.

+#What and why?
+>SQL is an incredibly successful and solid technology.
+The problem with SQL is it seems everyone hates its guts.
+It is a weird obtuse kind of "non-language" that most programmers can't stand. -Zed Shaw, [Learn SQL The Hard Way](http://sql.learncodethehardway.org/book/introduction.html)

+As Zed Shaw goes on to explain, SQL is everywhere and it is important.
+Yet, while there are plenty of interactive online resources for learning Ruby, Python and Javascript, boring old SQL is neglected.
+No more!
+While Missql Command will not make you a database administrator, it will introduce you to the basic concepts in relational databases in a way that is engaging, friendly and dare we say fun?

+#How it works
+Missql Command is built in a way that is modular and extensible.
+Levels are loaded from yaml files and are easy to create and update.

+###Users and Databases
+Each user has their own sandboxed Postgres database with which queries are run and then rolled back.
+Whenever a level is loaded their database is populated with the tables and data for that particular level.
+If a user is not logged in, a guest user is created and stored for the session.

+###The REPL
+The Missql Command REPL sends an ajax request with the user query directly to the user's database, and returns either a result or an error.
+To prevent the user from corrupting the level, all transactions are rolled back after being checked for correctness.
+In cases where there is no return value (such as table creation), the table columns are rendered.

 #Creating & Editing a MISSQL Command Level
 Levels are generated using YAML files that describe the level's attributes in a nested data structure, and SQL files that contain the commands necessary to generate the level's database.
 The YAML file also contains attributes for nested resources like level_pages, level_tests, and level_schemas, which are described below.
 The `db:seed`, `missql:reset` and `missql:reload_all` tasks will pick up any new yml files in the levels directory.
 There are also several rake tasks that assist in level creation and editing: